henryvecchione/tigerInnWebScrape/README.md

 - enter the class year of which you wish to collect the information
 - Chrome will open.
 Log in to your Princeton NetId
 - Don't interact with the Chrome window after logging in, the browser will execute the search and begin iterating through profiles
+  - The names being scraped will start printing in the terminal if the software is working.
-- returns a .csv of found information: Name (first, last), class, email, and major
+- when finished, the program will exit and create a .csv of found information: Name (first, last), class, email, and major
+  - this file is in the same folder as `webScrape.py`
   - 'nd' if no data found

 TigerNet limits the number of pageviews per NetID per day, so this limits the search by class